armak/Leviathan-2.0/README.md

 ### Debug
 Deprecated, might work but currently not really useful and not updated.
 Editor covers everything in this configuration.
 ### Editor
 Creates a bigger exe similar to Debug, but with keyboard controls for pausing and seeking around temporally.
-Reguires a pre-rendered copy of the audio track used (well, not a must but...).
+Requires a pre-rendered copy of the audio track used (well, not a must but...).
 Overwrites Debug configuration binaries.

 ## Build Flags
 This section describes the preprocessor definitions available for various features and size optimizations.